Running tasks in Develop Mode

-Applies to: Develop Mode — Prompt Engineer and Task Queue agents
+Applies to: Develop Mode — Prompt Engineer and Run Task agents

 The task lifecycle